Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 The war in Ukraine has been a net positive for the Hungarian rental market due to tens of thousands of Ukrainians moving to Hungary.
 Not all are poor.
 Many are upper middle class and donโ€™t mind paying rents in Budapest that are effectively more affordable than Kyiv before the war (yes, rents in Kyiv before the war were more expensive than in Budapest and Warsaw).

-The Outlook for the Hungarian Economy Is Negative, but less so than other European countries
+The outlook for the Hungarian economy is neutral, which is better than for most other European countries

 Sure, the outlook for all of Europe is negative.
 On the one hand:

 • Europe has a serious problem.
 By boycotting Russian energy and antagonizing Russia in general, the EU has cut itself off from its primary energy source.
-This is not an article about being pro- or anti-Russia or pro- or anti-Ukraine.
-I want to look at facts.
+This is not an article about being pro- or anti-Russia or pro- or anti-Ukraine; I just want to focus on the facts.

 • The fact is that thereโ€™s a reason the EU used Russian energy.
 Why?
 Because it was cheap and plentiful.